Because people don’t leave bad jobs. They leave bad managers.

 Intrigued?
 Here’s how to take the reigns back from your own horrible boss and love your job again.
-(As a side note, I’ve had to call upon these techniques very recently, so I can vouch for the fact they really work)…
+(As a side note, I’ve had to call upon these techniques in the past, so I can vouch for the fact they really work)…

 1. Observe their communication style

 “Don’t assume that what you are thinking is an appropriate way of communicating with a new boss,” advises Matuson.

 “Ask your boss how he prefers to receive communications from you.
 For example, does he prefer a weekly status report or would he rather meet every other week for a one-on-one?
 By asking this up front, you may avoid wasting time writing reports that will never be read.”